 Other problems may include cramp, previous injuries and breathlessness.

-Paddles will be expected to act upon the signs of distress accordingly, gaining the attention of the support craft by using voice or if appropriate the flare.
+Paddles will be expected to act upon the signs of distress accordingly, gaining the attention of the support craft by using paddle, whistle or whatsapp message.

 They are to encourage the swimmer to hold onto the front or back of the kayak but not to pull themselves on to the kayak.

 If a paddler sees another paddlers swimmer in distress they are to assist where necessary and inform their swimmer of the action being taken (their swimmer is expected to wait until the situation is resolve before both paddler and swimmer continue on their way).